 Students considering law school are encouraged to take law classes in college through the business law or legal studies programs.
 In particular, students considering law school are encouraged to take LES 1100, 1101 and 1102, which focus on legal analysis, research and writing.

 The law school admissions process and the Law School Admissions Test (the “LSAT”) are administered by the Law School Admissions Council (“LSAC”).
 You apply to law school through LSAC and register for the LSAT through LSAC.
 To begin educating yourself about these processes, go to www.lsac.org.
-Look at the “For Future JD Students” webpage, in particular.
+Look in the “Applying to Law school” tab, in particular.

 The Legal Society and Phi Alpha Delta (the pre-law fraternity) often host pre-law events, including previews of LSAT courses.
 Consider connecting with these organizations.
 You can find links to their webpages (which contain contact information for these organizations) on the St. John’s student organizations page here.

-Many pre-law students participate in the Ronald H. Brown Law School Preparatory Program run by St. John’s Law School.
-There are three separate summer programs:
+Many pre-law students participate in the Ronald H. Brown Law School Preparatory Programs run by St. John’s Law School.
+Information about those programs can be found here.